bapatel1/HomeAutomationClient/README.md

-# Angular 2 rc.5 boilerplate project (with Webpack and Typescript)
+# Angular 2 rc.5 Client for Homeautomation project (with Webpack and Typescript)

 A project containing all the basic requirements for a single page application using Angular, written in Typescript, and packaged with Webpack.